β‘ Lesson 18: Eevee Real-Time Rendering

 - If using HDRI without direct lights

-- Add Irradiance Volume
+- Add a Volume Light Probe

 - Objects on wrong layer/collection: